purduehackers/organize/directory/community-manager.md

 ### Time commitment

 Up to you.
 Some organizers spend 5-10 hours per week; others spend 20-30 hours per week.
+Since this is a higher-level role with many responsibilities, you may need to spend somewhere in the mid (10-20) to high (20-30) range of hours per week in order to be successful.

 We mostly care that _some_ progress is happening every week.
 We're all full-time students & are happy to be flexible.

 ## How to apply